 “NEPOOL” shall mean New England Power Pool.

-“Net Metering” shall mean the process of measuring the difference between electricity delivered by aDistributionCompany and electricity generated by a Class I, Class II, Class III or NeighborhoodNet Metering Facility and fed back to the Distribution Company.
+“Net Metering” shall mean the process of measuring the difference between electricity delivered by the Company and electricity generated by a Class I, Class II, or Class III Net Metering Facility and fed back to the Company.

 “Network Distribution System (Area or Spot)” shall mean electrical service from an EPS consisting of one or more primary circuits from one or more substations or transmission supply points arranged such that they collectively feed secondary circuits serving one (a spot network) or more (an area network) Interconnecting Customers.